|Partner Institution/Organization Homepage:||Click to visit|

 Students must have a passport valid for at least six months after the end of their study abroad program.
 For information on obtaining or renewing a US passport, please consult the US State Department Passport Website.

-In addition to the UQ application, students must also complete the Princeton Study Abroad Course Approval Form.
-This form is reviewed by the Committee on Examinations and Standing, which grants final approval to participate in the program.
+In addition to the UQ application, students must also complete the Princeton application, which can be accessed by clicking "apply now" at the top of this page.
+The Princeton application in GPS includes the course approval form, which is reviewed by the Committee on Examinations and Standing and grants final approval to participate in the program.
 Students who meet the university eligibility requirements to study abroad and who have the support of their department are normally approved by the Committee.

 |Dates / Deadlines:|